googleapis/google-cloud-dotnet/docs/devsite-help/troubleshooting.md

 <CopyDebugSymbolFilesFromPackages>true</CopyDebugSymbolFilesFromPackages>
 ```

+Note that this requires the .NET 7 SDK (even if you have a different target
+for your application), and you should have the "Enable Just My Code" checkbox
+in Visual Studio *unchecked*.

 ## Why aren't the gRPC native libraries being found?

 The native libraries that gRPC relies on are present in